europace/kex-angebote-api/README.md

 * If the offer cannot be accepted from the bank, the response will contain `status=SUCCESS` but not contain any Antrag.
 * A partner can only query jobs that were created by this partner otherwise a 403 FORBIDDEN is returned.
+* Only complete offers can be accepted, if an incomplete offer is requested, it will result in a 400 BAD REQUEST

 #### Request